craws/OpenAtlas/openatlas/static/manual/_sources/menu/event.rst.txt

 .. toctree::

-These types of events (based on the CIDOC CRM) are available:
+Available event classes based on the CIDOC CRM:

 * **Activity** - the most common, e.g. a battle, a meeting or a wedding
 * **Acquisition** - this is a special case where a change of property can be mapped, see below